 Camden Conference - Geopolitics of the Arctic: Development in the Arctic Region

-Speaking in Maine takes us back to the recent Camden Conference focusing on The Geopolitics of the Arctic.
-The second episode of our three part series features Frances Ulmer on Winners and Losers in the 21st Century Arctic; Ulf Sverdrup on A Frozen Region Goes Dynamic; and Gail Whiteman on What Happens in the Arctic Doesn't Stay There: The Arctic as a Barometer of Global Risk.
+The recent Camden Conference focused on The Geopolitics of the Arctic.
+This is the second episode of our three-part series featuring Frances Ulmer on Winners and Losers in the 21st Century Arctic; Ulf Sverdrup on A Frozen Region Goes Dynamic; and Gail Whiteman on What Happens in the Arctic Doesn't Stay There: The Arctic as a Barometer of Global Risk.

 Chair, United States Arctic Research Commission

 Former Lt.
 Governor of Alaska, Mayor of Juneau, and

 Frances Ulmer is Chair of the U.S. Arctic Research Commission, appointed by President Obama.
 He had also appointed her to the National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling.
 Now a Senior Fellow at the Arctic Initiative in the Institute of Politics at Harvard’s Kennedy School of Government, Ms. Ulmer’s research interests include energy, environmental policy, natural resource management and sustainable development.
 She is a member of the Global Board of the Nature Conservancy and the Board of the National Parks Conservation Association.
 From 2007 to 2011, Ms. Ulmer was chancellor of Alaska's largest public university, the University of Alaska Anchorage (UAA).
 Before that, she was a Distinguished Visiting Professor of Public Policy and Director of the Institute of Social and Economic Research at UAA.